-Finally the US Congress through Senate Resolution 76 1987, has acknowledged that the United States constitution incorporated the fundamental concepts and principles of diversity, equality and individual liberty from 'The Great Peace'.
+Finally the US Congress through Senate Resolution 76 1987, has acknowledged that the United States constitution incorporated the fundamental concept of 'The Rule of Law' (The Great Peace) as the supreme government authority over all human authorities.
+Our Constitution also adopted the principles of diversity, equality and individual liberty from 'The Great Peace'.

 The name Haudenosaunee means "People who are building a Longhouse".
 It defines a vision of building a better world to live in ('The Longhouse of The Great Peace') - ever under construction - ever improving - ever expanding and adopting anyone who accepts the principles and wishes to join.